My writing program is simple and it works. We focus on our process and produce the product along the way.

 When the students have done the revision and rewriting work, they move into a page exchange, where we exchange 50 to 100, or one act at a time, with a small group.
 This is similar to a critique group only we are reading as readers, not writers.
 We’re Educated Beta Readers.
 When we find something that isn’t working we offer solutions to keep the writer writing and getting closer to finishing.
 We check plot and character arc, conflict, suspense, pacing, etc. We edit in larger chunks than most critique groups so it’s faster, too.

-Please note the program is mainly for fiction writers.
-It can be adapted for memoir but would not be suitable for nonfiction.
+Please note: All of my programs are mainly for fiction writers.
+They can be adapted for memoir but would not be suitable for nonfiction.

 My program is all inclusive.
 Each writer tailors her own experience.
-And all center around that green check mark.
+And all center around that green check mark, the craft classes, and the individual coaching from me.